Kanchan1599/ANS/wiAddNewVMTemplate.md

 ### Purpose

-   The purpose of this document is to create step by step instructions for adding New VM Tamplate in blueprints as per customer request.
+   The purpose of this document is to create step by step instructions for adding New VM Template in blueprints as per customer request.
 ### Scope

    Adding New VM Template in both ANS-MAR & ANS-CLY Environment.
 Notes- Customer may request addition of new VM Template in one site or both the sites.